nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## 1. Introduction
 DoIt is a task manager to help users to organise their busy schedules using keyboard commands.
-It is a written in Java and uses JavaFX for its GUI.<br>
+It is a written in Java and uses JavaFX for its GUI<br>

 This guide aims to help developers understand how DoIt works by describing its design and implementation.
-The guide is organised in a top-down fashion to give readers an overview of the entire program before diving into more detailed sections.
+The guide is organised in a top-down fashion to give readers an overview of the entire program before diving into more detailed sections

 ## 2. Setting up